leighTOR/ITEC102Finals/README.md

-# ITEC102Finals
+# ITEC 102 Finals
-a simple survey using c# console application. this is for my computer science freshman year, first semesters' finals requirement.
+A simple survey using C# console application.
+This is for my computer science freshman year, first semesters' finals requirement.

 ## Inputting the surveyees' information and answering the questions: